 The Salem Maritime National Historic Site in Salem, Massachusetts was designated as the first National Historic Site in America on March 17, 1938.
-While not the oldest historic site, it is the first to be designated as a National Historic Site.
+While not the oldest, it is the first in America to be designated as a National Historic Site.

 Salem Maritime was established to preserve and interpret the maritime history of New England and the United States.
 The park documents the development of the Atlantic triangular trade during the colonial period, the role of privateering during the Revolutionary War, and the international maritime trade, especially with the Far East, which established American economic independence after the Revolution.